 I am a Dutchman living in London.
-I work as a Technical Program Manager at Amazon.
+I work as a Software Development Manager at Amazon.

 I enjoy solving problems, and use my experience across tech and design to help teams deliver results.